vlasisPit/vagrant-dev-environment/README.md

 * Run `vagrant up` and the VM will start booting (This may take some time).

 * When done, run `vagrant ssh` in order to connect to guest machine you created.

+* When you want shut down your PC/laptop, `vagrant halt` and shut down.
+Later, when you want to boot your VM again, `vagrant up`.

+* If you want to  destroy completely your VM, `vagrant destroy -f`.
+Take care all VMs will be destroy.
+If you want to destroy a specific VM `vagrant global-status` and then `vagrant destroy ID`.

+# Notes
+If you encounter when running the scripts this error `/bin/bash^M: bad interpreter: No such file or directory` then change the EOL conversion of each script to UNIX by using a text editor, like notepad++.